Serpentine Cinema presented the films of Cauleen Smith, followed by a conversation between herself and the artist Sondra Perry.

-Serpentine Cinema presents a selection of Cauleen Smith's films, whose exploration of landscapes both real and imagined propels her experimental cinematic narratives.
-Cauleen Smith is an interdisciplinary artist whose work reflects upon the everyday possibilities of the imagination.
-Operating in multiple materials and arenas, Smith roots her work firmly within the discourse of mid-twentieth-century experimental film.
+Serpentine Cinema presents a selection of Cauleen Smith’s films, whose exploration of landscapes both real and imagined propels her experimental cinematic narratives.
+Smith is an interdisciplinary artist whose work reflects upon the everyday possibilities of the imagination.
+Operating in multiple materials and arenas, Smith roots her work firmly within the discourse of mid-20th century experimental film.
 Drawing from structuralism, third world cinema, and science fiction, she makes things that deploy the tactics of these disciplines while offering a phenomenological experience for spectators and participants.
-Following the screening, Sondra Perry and Cauleen Smith were in conversation.
+Following the screening, Sondra Perry and Smith were in conversation.

 Lessons in Semaphore (2015) 4:17